tiste/sheriff/README.md

 ### /label

-When adding a "Mergeable" label to your pull request, it will pass the status check to green, otherwise red.
+When adding a "Mergeable" label to your pull request, sheriff will approve.

 > You can configure the label name with the query param `?name=AnotherLabel`